RogueTensor/bitagent_subnet/README.md

 ## FAQ
 **Q: How much GPU (VRAM) and RAM do I need to run a validator and/or miner?** \
-A: Validators need a GPU and require a minimum of 48 GBs of VRAM with performant CPU.
-Miners are left to their own setup, but should be aware that the more capable tool calling LLMs require a decent amount of VRAM (common configurations: a 3090 (with 24GB VRAM) is capable enough for the smaller (~8B params) models we require).
+A: Validators need a GPU and require a minimum of 60 GBs of VRAM with performant CPU.
+Miners are left to their own setup, but should be aware that the more capable tool calling LLMs require a decent amount of VRAM to fine-tune the model to be submitted.
+Reminder that miners are not required to host a model for real-time inference.

 **Q: Are there any required subscriptions or paid APIs?** \
 A: No - no subs, no external companies, in fact we'd rather the community build amazing AI capabilities than relying on corporations.